 Concurrent enrollment allows you to take university courses while you are still in high school.
 If you’re a high school student interested in concurrent enrollment at SWOSU, you will need to meet admission requirements and complete the application.
-Here are the easy steps to follow and the requirements you need to meet to enroll.

 |Step 1||Complete the Undergraduate Application for Admission.

-Complete and return the Concurrent Enrollment Signature Form and obtain required signatures.
+Complete and sign the Concurrent Enrollment Signature Form.
+Be sure and gather all required signatures.